-- If your static comp is just a flat color that does nothing, like a white background, for example, replace it with an image placeholder layer.
+- If your static comp is a flat color, like a white background, replace it with a solid color placeholder layer.

 - If your placeholder layers are filling your whole screen, why do you have a static background comp?
 You don't always have to have one.
 If you don't have one the background will be black if seen.

 - Large files take longer to process.
 If your placeholders are using large resolution images or videos, and are then scaled down by a lot for the whole duration, it will save render time to scale down the images prior to using them in a placeholder where scaling is closer to 100%.

 - Longer videos will take longer time to render.
 Can you shave off any time from the overall video duration?